Teaching Beyond the Gender Binary in the University Classroom

 There are several common challenges to gender-inclusive teaching.
 While these challenges often manifest differently across disciplinary contexts, they all arise as obstacles to disrupting the long-standing misconceptions of gender as a binary construct.
 In the following subsections, we discuss twelve challenges that can arise when cultivating a gender-inclusive classroom environment.
 We interweave the discussion of the challenges with research-based practices meant to address the issues.

-Fluency with Gender Non-Conforming Vocabulary
+Fluency with Gender Non-Binary Vocabulary

 Cultivating a gender-inclusive classroom environment requires a familiarity with an array of concepts related to gender identity and expression.
 Consequently, efforts to promote a gender-inclusive environment require both consciousness raising and learning opportunities for students and leaders in the classroom.
 In particular, there are several conceptual distinctions that are crucial to understand when working to construct a gender-inclusive classroom.